popey/snappy-docs/build-snaps/index.md

 ## Language guides

 Snapcraft is extremely flexible and can package any code.
-The following language guides are tailored for specific technologies and languages:
+The following guides are tailored for specific technologies and languages:

 <div class="twelve-col">
   <ul class="inline-logos equal-height">